popo169/Portfolio-Project/README.md

 # pizza_proj
-Project to analyze data of a pizza shop
+Project to analyze data of a pizza shop!